 - Machines – The automation or technology you need.

 - Materials – The material items (such as physical goods or marketing collateral) you need.

 Conduct Business Process Improvement using BPD

 The as-is state of a process is the current state.
 It’s how the process operates before you make any changes or improvements.
 The to-be process, on the other hand, is the future state.
 After an analysis team builds the AS-IS model using techniques such as Business Process Model and Notation (BPMN).
 As-Is BPD diagram describes the present state of the organization’s process, culture, and capabilities.
 The To-Be diagram describes the future state; in other words, how the organization’s process, culture, and capabilities will appear in the future.
-This studying of As-is and To-be process results in identifying the difference between the current and target business state, known as gap, which is an important part of any business process reengineering/improvement initiative.
+This studying of the As-is and To-be process results in identifying the difference between the current and target business state, known as a gap, which is an important part of any business process reengineering/improvement initiative.